Realty Mogul vs REIT

 However, there are a number of benefits to investing in a private real estate investment like Realty Mogul over a publicly-traded REIT.
 These benefits include…

 - Less correlation with the stock market.
-Publicly traded REITs correlate almost directly with the stock market and are susceptible to the same panic selling.
+Publicly traded REITs are more volatile and are susceptible to the same panic selling seen in stocks.

 - Private investments have greater flexibility.
 A publicly traded REIT is required to pay out 90% or more of the profits in dividends.
 This puts a limit on the capital they have on the sidelines to deploy in real estate investments.
 Private real estate investments are not held to this same standard.